mukulgosavi/SplunkLab/Analyzing HTTP Log Files Using Splunk SIEM.md

 ## Conclusion
 Analyzing FTP log files using Splunk SIEM provides valuable insights into file transfer activities within a network.
 By monitoring FTP events, detecting anomalies, and correlating with other logs, organizations can enhance their security posture and protect against various cyber threats.

-Feel free to customize these steps according to your specific use case and requirements.

-Happy analyzing!